sinadaryaei/c0323-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a pseudo-class?
+  Its a keyword addeded to the selector that specifies a special state of the selected elements.

 - What are CSS pseudo-classes useful for?
+  It's useful for defining the special state of an element.

 ## Notes